Arrowsmith Cognitive Training for Young Adults

-The Arrowsmith Program at OPTIONS is a specialized cognitive training pathway designed for young adults with identified underlying cognitive weaknesses impacting learning and independence.
+The Arrowsmith Program at OPTIONS is an intensive cognitive development program designed for young adults whose learning challenges stem from underlying cognitive processing weaknesses.

 Why Arrowsmith?

-Some learning challenges persist despite strong effort, high intelligence, and appropriate accommodations.
+Some learning challenges persist despite strong effort, high intelligence, and appropriate academic accommodations.

-The Arrowsmith Program targets those underlying cognitive processes through structured, repetitive exercises designed to strengthen learning capacity over time.
+The Arrowsmith Program targets those underlying cognitive functions through structured exercises designed to strengthen the brain’s ability to process information more effectively over time.

 Participation is based on readiness and fit — not diagnosis alone.